-Register a public client application in Azure Active Directory
+Register a public client application in Azure Active Directory for Azure API for FHIR

 In this article, you'll learn how to register a public application in Azure Active Directory.